External CFD simulation for data center

 Study of pollutant emissions - Nox from generators

-At the same time, it is possible to check that the exhaust fumes (Nox) from the generators are not taken up by rooftop AHUs, which would lead to air pollution in the offices.
+At the same time, it is possible to check that smoke emissions (Nox) from generators are not taken up by roof-mounted AHUs, which would pollute the air in the offices.

 Find out more